 In addition to the different sizes, you can also choose between “regular” and vanilla flavor.
-I have the latter, and it has just a hint of vanilla — it’s not overpowering by any means.
+I first tried the latter, and it had just a hint of vanilla — it’s not overpowering by any means.
 So even if you’re not a fan of vanilla (I’m not), you won’t be turned off by its flavor.

 How We Use Colostrum-LD

 At the Kummer household, we strategically supplement with Colostrum-LD when the need arises.

 For example, when we discovered that our son Lucas (who was born prematurely) suffered from food-sensitivity issues (which resulted in gastrointestinal problems), we gave him two teaspoons of bovine colostrum every day in addition to removing the offending foods.

 The protein in certain foods can negatively influence the permeability of the gut, leading to what’s known as a leaky gut and an excessive immune response that can cause inflammation, allergies and other issues.
 The nutrients found in colostrum can help heal a leaky gut (as I explain in more detail in this article).

 That allowed the irritated lining inside of his gut to heal quicker, while improving his immune function (which is directly connected to the health of the digestive tract).

 Additionally, we also gave Colostrum-LD to our German shepherd when he showed signs of an overactive immune system, resulting in frequent yeast and skin infections (likely caused by allergens from the environment or the food he had been eating).
 Much like with Lucas, we started a process of elimination while offering him colostrum to improve his immune health.